Remember the old shopping programs on TV? Where the host would tell you to call the 1-800 line and buy the product now? Well, Pinterest remembers.

 TikTok also has direct selling features.
+We have also covered TikTok and YouTube comparison.
 In fact, Instagram, Snapchat and Pinterest made strides towards this format influenced by TikTok’s model.
 However, by mid-2021, only 5% of US social media users have made any purchases on TikTok.
 Compared to Instagram’s 17%, the number seems small.
 However, the model was working and other social networks were forced to respond.

 TikTok has run into some troubles though.
 In December 2020, the platform explicitly banned multi-level marketing activities, which was a direct blow to, uh, direct selling.
 The move was surprising and received criticism from legitimate direct sellers who used TikTok as their platform.
 It’s hard to say how to tell them apart, let alone what impact it will have on TikTok in the long term, but so far, the platform is doing just fine.

 Direct selling as a term has a bad reputation.
 Usually associated with MLMs mentioned above, the practice has been in decline for some time.
 But with social media and legitimate brands getting involved, true direct selling as one of the direct marketing channels is not dead yet.
 You should also not miss a chance for Black Friday marketing activities.

 Is this yet another marketing channel?
 For B2C marketing, yes.
 Pinterest TV is clearly banking on fashion, food and other goods that consumers are interested in.
 There are no numbers as of yet if Pinterest’s gambit is successful, but following Instagram and TikTok’s example, it’s likely to do well.
 If brands are willing to provide legitimacy to direct sales practice, why not?
 Buying directly from a trusted influencer might seem like a good deal for a lot of consumers.

 WRITTEN BYIndrė Jankutė-Carmaciu